-- The scan uses a small amount of radiation, and the risk to you is low. - The benefits of the scan outweigh the small risk. - A medical professional has reviewed your case to ensure the scan is safe and appropriate for you. - If you have any concerns at all, please contact the department.
+- This scan uses a small amount of radiation and the risk associated with this is low. - The benefits of the scan outweigh the small risk. - A medical professional has reviewed your case to ensure the scan is safe and appropriate for you. - If you have any concerns or would like further information, please contact the department.